The Yang-Mills duals of small AdS black holes: Small black holes

 Ironically, precisely because of this abstract nature of our approach, it is not even clear whether the notion of D-branes is relevant at all for the microstates of small black holes.
 We believe that D-branes will be the relevant degrees of freedom, from an interesting D-brane-based argument \cite{Kinney:2005ej} for the entropy (\ref{SV-entropy}).
 See the section 5.4 of \cite{Kinney:2005ej}.
 The idea is to use D3-brane giant gravitons in $S^5$, and to distribute the charges $R_I$ suitably to these branes and the momentum on their worldvolumes.
 This approach has a technical limitation, in that it uses an unjustified 2d QFT approach.
 However, we feel that their results illustrate an essential nature of small black holes.
 Namely, as far as we are aware of, the small black holes are not expected to be described by the fully deconfined plasma of gluons.
 For instance from Fig. \ref{p1-legendre}, the Legendre transformation line at small charge is always outside the deconfining region.
 Rather, it is natural to expect their microstates to consist of more conventional objects of gravity in the traditional low temperature phase.
 Quantum gravity at low temperature phase shows rich towers of states, which are the `confining spectrum' from the gauge theory point of view.
 In this sense, D-branes ($\sim$ baryons) are the most natural objects which make it possible for the entropy to see $N$ in the high energy confining spectrum.
 It will be nice to clarify how one can concretely see these D3-branes within our abstract approach.
 To this end, perhaps studying the Polyakov loop \cite{Polyakov:1978vu} operators at higher rank symmetric representations may be useful, since they are related to D3-branes.
 They could be studied rather intuitively from our triangular distribution (\ref{rho-triangular}), or perhaps more rigorously by inserting the BPS Polyakov loop operators in $S^3\times S^1$ \cite{Gang:2012yr}.

-As the final subject of this subsection, we study the `non-standard' small black hole branches, defined by the scalings of the gap parameter $u\equiv t-1$ in (\ref{small-roots}) other than $u^2\propto \beta^3$.
+As the final subject of this subsection, we study the `non-standard' small black hole branches, defined by the scalings of the gap parameter $u\equiv t-1$ in (\ref{small-roots}) other than $u^2\propto \beta^3$ in the class (A).
 We discuss the branches on the second line of (\ref{small-roots}) in some detail, at $u\approx u_0\beta^{\frac{3}{4}}$, after which the other cases can be understood more easily.

 After carefully inspecting various terms appearing in (\ref{eigen-expand}), one finds that the first/fourth terms of the first equation can be balanced by making these terms to be at the leading $\beta^3$ order.
 Also, the first/fourth terms of the second equation can be balanced at the leading $\beta^{3}$ order as well.
 This is achieved by taking $v_{\rm odd}\sim\mathcal{O}(\beta^0)$ and $v_{\rm even}\sim\mathcal{O}(\beta^{2})$.
 There are apparently more leading terms than $\beta^3$, from the second and third terms containing $v_{\rm odd}$.
 These terms have to cancel for our non-standard ansatz to work.
 The last requirement will impose further constraints on $v_{\rm odd}$.
 Let us explain this with the first equation of (\ref{eigen-expand}), since the second equation can be understood in exactly the same manner.
 Consider the following expansions: